 What’s the Deal with USB Microphones?

 USB microphones are amazing because anybody competent enough to plug in a USB cord can set one up.
 There are many inexpensive models which sound great.
 What once required multiple pieces of equipment and wires is now completely self-contained and portable.

-One caveat is that USB microphones are most ideal for solo recordings.
-This includes a solo podcast host recording alone, or speaking with a guest connected remotely by internet.
+One caveat is that USB microphones are mostly ideal for solo recordings.
+This includes a solo podcast host recording alone, or speaking with a guest connected remotely online.
 Any situation where just one person is using one mic in the same room.

 Recording with Multiple USB Microphones

 You may think “my computer has more USB connections, buying and plugging in more USB microphones simply makes sense.”
 And why wouldn’t it?